antonio-ramadas/palbum/README.md

 Try this: play any track on Spotify where you want to listen and then try again.
 If it worked, you can stop reading.
 If it did not, then continue.

 > Side note: this solution may work because Spotify requires an active player (i.e., you must have an active Spotify session on any of your devices).
-I suspect this requirement is derived to the complicated nature it can be for Spotify to guess where you want to listen if you are not listening anywhere.
+I suspect this requirement is derived from the complicated nature it can be for Spotify to guess where you want to listen if you are not listening anywhere.

 Now answer this: Do you have a premium account?
 If you **do**, then you most likely discovered a bug.
 Report it by [opening an issue](https://github.com/antonio-ramadas/palbum/issues/new).
 If you **don't** have a premium account, then I am aware of this [limitation imposed by Spotify](https://developer.spotify.com/documentation/web-api/reference/player/start-a-users-playback/) and I'm trying to figure out a solution.
 </details>